NicklasVraa/LiX/readme.md

 ```latex
 \RequirePackage[all]{lix}
 ```
+Take a look at the full [tex code](textbook_example.tex) and [resulting pdf](textbook_example.pdf).

 ### The `Novel` Class <a name="novel"></a>
 This class is meant for typesetting fiction with the intent to print.
 This class supplies cover-, title- and metadata pages using very simple commands.
-Below is an example.
-Access the full document [here](novel_example.pdf).

 | Source                             | Build                          |
 |------------------------------------|--------------------------------|